-NOTE: For this task, use boiled and cooled milk to get desired result.
+NOTE: For this task, use boiled and cooled milk.
 Also check the pH of the filtrate and milk before mixing them separately and also after mixing them.

 First day: Take about 5 mL milk each in two separate test tubes.
-In one of them, add 3-4 mL of the ash filtrate collected in Task 2.
-Keep the other test tubes as it is as a reference.
+In one of them, add 3 - 4 mL of the ash filtrate collected in Task 2.
+Keep the other test tube as a reference.
 Cover the two test tubes with aluminium foil/paper and keep them aside for about 10 hours.

-Q.1.
-What should happen to the milk in the two test tubes if you leave them for few hours?
+Q1.
+Predict what will happen to the milk in the two test tubes when you leave them for few hours?

-Second Day: Check the next day: what differences do you see in the two test tubes?
+Second Day: Check the two test tubes next day.

-Q.2.
-What effect did ash filtrate have on the milk?
+Q2.
+What differences do you see in the two test tubes?
+What effect did ash-water filtrate have on the milk?